Police Custody in Singapore: What You Should Know

 Such requests will usually be granted within a reasonable time of the arrest.
 However, they may be refused if they interfere with investigations.

-If possible, you should try to speak to a criminal lawyer as early as you can.
+If possible, you should try to speak with a criminal lawyer as early as you can.
 This will allow you to clarify your rights and obligations and seek advice on any defences which may be available to you.

 Failing to mention certain facts during the first interview with police can make it difficult to credibly raise defences based on those facts later in court, even after you have engaged a lawyer.